framps/raspiBackupDoc/en/src/10-years-raspibackup.md

 =============================================================================
 ```

-Unfortunately, this cvs no longer exists, because it would be interesting to see
+Unfortunately, this cvs no longer exist.
-how the script has changed over the last 10 years.
-Initially t had about 50
-lines of code.
-Now there are 8000 lines of code.

-In the [wayback machine](https://web.archive.org/) I found an initial version of *raspiBackup* on this website 6/2013.
+In the [wayback machine](https://web.archive.org/) from 6_2013 I found an almost initial version of *raspiBackup* on my website.
-initial version of *raspiBackup*.
-I put it on my website as [raspiBackup_201306.sh](https://www.linux-tips-and-tricks.de/raspiBackup/raspiBackup_201306.sh).
+I put it on my website for viewing as [raspiBackup_201306.sh](https://www.linux-tips-and-tricks.de/raspiBackup/raspiBackup_201306.sh).
-It was not 50 but 314 lines of code.
+It had 314 lines of code.
+Now it has about 8000 LOCs.

 My son gave me a Raspberry for Christmas 2013.
 I enthusiastically started
 working with it and quickly added a second Raspberry, which was then